 1. Pick similarly toned furnishings.

-Working with greige isn't as easy as it might look on paper.
+Working with greige, or pewter, isn't as easy as it might look on paper.
 There's plenty that can go wrong with a neutral, considering everything from good lighting to the right accessories are a must.
 In this living room, Oslo Decor combined a viscose rug with earthy cushions and simple artwork, proving that by layering similar tones you can give your space a cohesive look while also allowing you to showcase your personality.

 2. Match your artwork.